sopho-s/Hackerman/CHECKLIST.md

 # ENUMERATION
-- [ ] Service nmap scan
+- [x] Service nmap scan
-- [ ] Script nmap scan if you have determined that it wont notify the user
+- [x] Script nmap scan if you have determined that it wont notify the user
+- [ ] Gobuster dns scan
+- [ ] Explore website
 - [ ] Gobuster dir scan (make sure to add extensions)
-- [ ] Gobuster dns scan
 - [ ] Get version numbers from wappalyzer
 - [ ] Search if versions are vulnerable to any cve
 # Privilege escalation